Erudika/scoold/README.md

 These allow you to perform actions from any channel and best of all, these can turn any chat message into a question or answer.

+If you get an error **"User not authorised to open dialogs"** it means that your Scoold user is not logged in via Slack and Scoold doesn't have a Slack access token on record.
+Simply log into Scoold with Slack and the error should go away.

 ## Mattermost integration

 Scoold **PRO** also integrates with Mattermost.
 Scoold users can sign in with Mattermost, use slash commands to interact